Contract Administration Manager I (Procurement Lead)

 - Performs other duties as assigned.

-- Participates in training and maintains required certifications.
+- Participates in training for and maintains required certification.

 - May assign and/or supervise the work of others.

-- May reviews and analyze legislation related to contracting.
+- May review and analyze legislation related to procurement and contracting.

 - May identify or forecast cost savings for initial contract, extensions, and amendments compared to previous contract.